 Cleaning products contain some of the most potent toxic chemicals in the home.
 A build-up of these chemicals pose a risk to health.
 Toxic chemicals have been linked with a variety of health conditions.

-Chronic symptoms like rashes, coughs and sneezes, headaches and migraines, could be attributed to chemicals in household cleaning products.
+Chronic symptoms like rashes, coughs, sneezes, headaches and migraines, could be attributed to chemicals in household cleaning products.

-Children and pets are more at risk of being effected by chemicals in the home than adults because of their smaller size.
-Also, there are numerous trips to hospitals each year through children ingesting cleaning products they have found.
+Children and pets are more at risk of being exposed to chemicals in the home than adults.
+There are numerous trips to hospitals each year through children ingesting cleaning products they have found.
 Using natural cleaning products means children who are exposed to them are safe.

 Using natural cleaning products improves the air quality of your home, as no harmful VOC’s are released when used.